 So what do we do when we feel burdened, tired, and worn down?
 How do we decide what to carry and what to put down?
 How do we create a lifestyle, a mindset, a new standard- to be light, to be free, to be loved, and to let yourself off the hook from impossible expectations?
 Here are a few thoughts that I have tried to implement and slowly, surely, they seem to be working.

-- Take Care of YOU- you know best what helps you unwind, reset, and settle in.
+- Take Care of YOU.
+You know best what helps you unwind, reset, and settle in.
 Do those things that make you feel replenished and gives you clarity.
-I have learned that clarity keeps me from over booking, over striving, over spending, you name it.
-As a mom of boys- I also live in a house full of testosterone, ESPN, dry-fit, and ball caps.
+I have learned that clarity keeps me from over-booking, over-striving, over-spending, you name it.
+As a mom of boys, I live in a house full of testosterone, ESPN, dry-fit, and ball caps.
 So I make it a point to treat myself to things that remind me that I matter too.
 (Really this is anything that doesn’t stink, anything you cannot throw, anything that does not say Nerf, or Lego, or X-Box.
 Those things.)

-- Pray for the Right People and the Right Opportunities- Sometimes, we do not know what to pray for.
+- Pray for the Right People and the Right Opportunities.
+Sometimes, we do not know what to pray for.
 We know that we need something-relief, guidance, change- we just don’t know exactly what that looks like.
-SO- just pray for this.
-Ask God to send the right people and the right opportunities- for you, your spouse, your children- and faithfully watch it unfold.
-Some of my most defining moments have come as a result of praying these simple words.
+So, just pray for this.
+Ask God to send the right people and the right opportunities - for you, your spouse, your children - and faithfully watch it unfold.
+Some of my most defining moments have come as a result of these simple words.